 Why Do We Like The Sunny Folding Recumbent Bike?

-I think what sells the Sunny Health & Fitness Recumbent bike for me is its foldable design, not all of us have dedicated gym spaces to store our workout gear and a foldable design deals with this problem easily.
+I think what sells the Sunny Health & Fitness Recumbent bike for me is its foldable design, not all of us have a dedicated gym space to store our workout gear and a foldable design deals with this problem easily.

 Another feature you are going to love about this bike is its resistance type, magnetic resistance is a whole lot quieter than air resistance, you can watch TV or listen to music without being disturbed by the sound of the machine, something almost impossible with air bikes.